-For flights 650 miles or shorter, you can book an economy class ticket for only 4,000 Avios (12,000 Marriott Bonvoy points) during off-peak dates and 4,500 Avios (13,500 Marriott Bonvoy points) during peak dates.
+For flights 650 miles or shorter, you can book a one-way economy ticket for only 4,000 Avios (transfer 12,000 Marriott Bonvoy points) during off-peak dates and 4,500 Avios (transfer 14,000 Marriott Bonvoy points to get 4,666 Avios) during peak dates.
 This can be a great way to see multiple cities in countries like Japan.

-In the U.S., flights that are 650 miles or shorter now cost 7,500 Avios (22,500 Marriott Bonvoy points).
-This can still be a solid deal, but abroad is where you will really maximize the value of short-haul flights with Avios.
+In the U.S., flights that are 650 miles or shorter now cost 7,500 Avios (transfer 23,000 Marriott Bonvoy points to get 7,666 Avios).
+This can still be a solid deal, but abroad is where you will really maximize the value of short-haul flights booked with Avios.

 Flights to Hawaii are not cheap.
 Fortunately, Avios provide a fantastic option from the West Coast.

-You can fly either American Airlines or Alaska Airlines to Hawaii for only 12,500 Avios (37,500 Marriott Bonvoy points) one-way in economy class.
+You can fly either American Airlines or Alaska Airlines to Hawaii for only 12,500 Avios (transfer 38,000 Marriott Bonvoy points to get 12,667 Avios) one-way in economy class.

-You can fly China Airlines in business class for 102,500 SkyMiles (247,500 Marriott Bonvoy points) one-way to Asia.
-If you have a stash of SkyMiles, give this option a look.
+You can fly Taipei-based China Airlines in business class for between 90,000 to 100,000 Flying Blue miles (transfer 225,000 to 240,000 Marriott Bonvoy points) one-way to Asia.
+If you have a stash of Flying Blue miles, you’ll want to give this option a look.

 Now, let’s talk about flying ANA to Japan in business class.
-During the regular season, you can fly business class on ANA for 85,000 miles (210,000 Marriott Bonvoy points) round-trip, and during low season you can do so for only 75,000 miles (180,000 Marriott Bonvoy points).
+During the regular season, you can fly business class on ANA for 85,000 miles (transfer 210,000 Marriott Bonvoy points) round-trip.
+During the low season, the same flights will cost 75,000 miles (transfer 180,000 Marriott Bonvoy points).
 If you choose to fly a partner airline, it will always be 85,000 miles.

 ANA breaks up Asia into 2 zones: